charleskelley/comps/tests/data/bank/README.rst

 Columns
 -------

-There are 17 total columns where 16 are observation attributes and column 17 is the subscription outcome.
+There are 18 total columns where 16 are observation attributes, column 17 is the subscription outcome, and column 18 is a record ID numbered 1 to N added to the data to signify a unique prospect within the dataset.

 *There should be no missing Attribute Values*